Maintaining health level has always been on the red underline by the government. Medicine study intends to promote and maintain health and wellbeing.

 As a Malaysian citizen, you’re required to undergo two years of compulsory service by the Ministry of Health.
 As for international students, you’re not allowed to do housemanship in Malaysia.

 3. Is the internship already included in the course?

-Yes, internship program is already embedded in the medicine study curriculum.
+Yes, an internship program is already embedded in the medicine study curriculum.